 There are endless options when it comes to fire pit design, but Swenson Granite Works has compiled the perfect DIY kit, to truly customize your backyard exactly as you want it.
 Quick and easy to assemble, the project should take less than a day to complete, which means you could be cozied up next to roaring flames, s’more in one hand, beverage in the other, staring up at the stars, before nightfall.

 Swenson’s fire pit is made from renowned WOODBURY GRAY™ granite, with a 30” diameter cast iron ring and tilt back cooking grate included.
 Other ring styles are available.

 Fire pits are stocked in WOODBURY GRAY™ and CALEDONIA™ plus five other granite colors are available by special order: , CAROLINA CORAL™, AUTUMN PINK™, DEER ISLE, BETHEL WHITE® and CAMBRIAN BLACK®.

 There are 16 blocks per tier, and each block weighs roughly 50 lbs.
-The fire pit is available as 1-tier, 2-tier or 3-tier.
+The fire pit is available in 1-tier, 2-tier or 3-tier options.